bytewax/bytewax/docs/guide/concepts/joins.md

 join_eg.check_join: ('123', (8328, ({'user_id': 123, 'at': datetime.datetime(2023, 12, 14, 0, 0, tzinfo=datetime.timezone.utc), 'name': 'Bee'}, {'user_id': 123, 'at': datetime.datetime(2023, 12, 14, 0, 30, tzinfo=datetime.timezone.utc), 'email': 'queen@bytewax.io'})))
 ```

-Now if we re-define the dataflow and use `product=True`, we can see
+Now if we re-define the dataflow and use `mode="product"`, we can see
 all of the values for the Bee's email in that window.

 ```{testcode}